Varėna: History

-The town was founded in 1862 near the Warsaw – Saint Petersburg Railway, 4 km south of Sena Varėna (Old Varėna).
-At that time it was a small settlement, but following steady development it eventually became the center of the district.
-In the interbellum period, following World War I, the town was annexed by Poland, and renamed Orany.
-It was located near the then Polish-Lithuanian border, in the Wilno-Troki County (Powiat wileńsko-trocki) of the Wilno Voivodeship.
-In 1939, following the German-Soviet Invasion of Poland, Varėna was returned to Lithuania.
+Varėna was founded in 1862 as a railway town of the Warsaw – Saint Petersburg Railway, 4 km south of Sena Varėna (Old Varėna).
+The exact date of the town's foundation is considered to be 5 September 1862 according to the Julian calendar, or 17 September according to the current Gregorian calendar: that's when the first train arrived at the Varėna station.
+At that time, it was a small settlement, but following steady development, it eventually became the center of the district.
+In the interwar period, after World War I, the town was in a territorial dispute between Lithuania and Poland.
+Following Zeligowski Mutiny, together with the Vilnius Region it was annexed by Poland under its Polish name Orany.
+It was located near the then Polish-Lithuanian border and incorporated into the Wilno and Troki County of the Wilno Voivodeship.
+The Lithuanian-majority residents of the town persistently opposed the Polish authorities, particularly in regard to the ban on church services in Lithuanian.

+In 1939, following the German-Soviet Invasion of Poland, Varėna was briefly returned to Lithuania, but soon, from 1940, it was occupied by the Soviet Union, and from 1941 it was occupied by Nazi Germany.
+In 1941, the Germans operated the Dulag 112 prisoner-of-war camp in the town, before its relocation to Mołodeczno.
 On September 9, 1942, all the Jews of the town of Varėna were collected in the local synagogue.
-On that day, even though the Germans had tried to prevent him from doing so, the priest Jonas Gylys entered the synagogue and encouraged the Jews to be brave in their last hours rather than convert to Christianity.
+On that day, even though the Germans had tried to prevent him from doing so, the Lithuanian priest Jonas Gylys entered the synagogue and encouraged the Jews to be brave in their last hours rather than convert to Christianity.

-On the following day (or, according to another source, on the 9th itself) all of the Jews were taken from the synagogue to Eserekiai - a grove of trees near the village of Druckūnai, 1.5 km from the town, on the side of the road leading to the village.
+On the following day (or, according to another source, on the 9th itself) all of the Jews were taken from the synagogue to Ežeriekai - a grove of trees near the village of Druckūnai, 1.5 km from the town, on the side of the road leading to the village.
 Two large pits had been dug there 25 m apart, one for the men and one for the women.
 Germans forced the victims in groups toward the pits and shot them there.

 According to the report of Karl Jaeger, commander of Einsatzkommando 3A, 831 Jews from Varėna (and the surrounding areas) – 541 men, 149 women, and 141 children – were killed on that day.

-In 1946 around 2000 Poles were repatriated to Poland.

-Following industrialization in the 1970s, the town grew rapidly.
-Currently there are 9,240 residents in Varėna.
-The Varėna district is the largest and most forested region in Lithuania.